How to stop Spotify from sharing your personal data

 - Law enforcement and other authorities

-Unfortunately, even opting to pay for the service won’t prevent Spotify from collecting and sharing your personal information.
+Unfortunately, even paying for the service won’t prevent Spotify from collecting and sharing your personal information.
 You can, however, take steps to limit the amount it shares.

 How to avoid Spotify sharing any user data